NikoboiNFTB/Bulk-Update-Repositories/README.md

 The domain [nikoboi.dev](https://nikoboi.dev/) is active under my GitHub Pages repository, and its [`/sh/`](https://github.com/NikoboiNFTB/nikoboinftb.github.io/tree/main/sh) folder can be audited at any time.

-The scripts themselves will always call the github.com domain, because the scripts looking good isn't as important.
+The scripts themselves will always call the [raw.githubusercontent.com domain](raw.githubusercontent.com), because the scripts looking good isn't as important.

 ### Git - Pull/Push Automation